 We will only offer Anytime Day Single as the walk-up product, in addition to our Lumo Fixed fares.
 However, we still accept Any-Permitted Anytime, Off-Peak and Super Off-Peak products.

-Self-service ticket machines can issue reduced-rate tickets to holders of a Disabled Persons Railcard and their companions as well as holders of Senior Railcards.
-These ticket machines are designed to be accessible.
+Self-service Ticket Vending Machines can issue reduced-rate tickets to holders of a Disabled Persons Railcard and their companions as well as holders of Senior Railcards.
+Ticket Vending Machines are designed to be accessible.

-Some stations on the wider British railway network also have ‘ticket collection only’ machines to allow tickets bought in advance online or over the telephone to be easily collected.
+Some stations on the railway network also have ‘ticket collection only’ Ticket Vending Machines to allow tickets bought in advance to be easily collected.
 There are ticket machines which allow for both the selling and collection of tickets, at every station we call at.

-Where there are ticket gates in operation, there will be at least one wide aisle gate.
-When the gates are operational, there will always be a station colleague on hand to help you use them.
-Station operators will ensure that these are locked open when the station is unstaffed, or when ticket gate colleagues are not in attendance.
+Where there are Automatic Ticket Gates in operation, there will be at least one wide aisle gate available.
+When the Automatic Ticket Gates are operational, there will always be a station colleague on hand to help you use them.
+Station Facility Operators will ensure that these are locked open when the station is unstaffed, or when colleagues are not in attendance.

-Where LumoFixed tickets are available for purchase (via any of the available channels, including online, at the ticket office or via telecommunications), you are advised to check that the required facilities (for example, accessibility of the train type, availability of wheelchair user space) are available before purchasing tickets.
+Where LumoFixed tickets are available for purchase, you are advised to check that the required facilities (for example, accessibility of the train type, availability of wheelchair user space) are available before purchasing tickets.
 We recommend that you contact our Passenger Assist team who will be able to answer your questions.
-Alternatively, please go onto our website or www.nationalrail.co.uk/stations_destinations.

 A4 ALTERNATIVE ACCESSIBLE TRANSPORT

-We will ensure you can make as much of your journey by rail as possible but the accessibility of stations at which our services call and across the British rail network vary considerably.
+We will ensure you can make as much of your journey by rail as possible, but the accessibility of stations at which our services call and across the rail network in general can vary.

-There are no stairs or steps at any of the stations we call at, but if there is a physical feature at any of the stations which prohibits or restricts your ability to access, we will provide alternative transport to a convenient accessible station at no extra cost, from where you can continue your journey by rail.
+The stations we call at are step free, but if there is a physical feature at any of the stations which prohibits or restricts your ability to access, we will provide alternative transport to a convenient accessible station at no extra cost, from where you can continue your journey by rail.
 This can be arranged by us when you book assistance, and we will discuss with you the type of alternative transport you require so that we can make sure that the vehicle provided meets your needs.